Turkey's Yildirim buys stake in Gemport from Isbank

-ISTANBUL (Reuters) - Turkish industrial group Yildirim Holding will invest further in the country’s fast-growing ports industry after buying a majority stake in Isbank’s (ISCTR.IS) port unit Gemlik Liman (Gemport), its finance director said on Tuesday.
+ISTANBUL (Reuters) - Turkish industrial group Yildirim Holding is buying a majority stake in lender Isbank’s (ISCTR.IS) port unit Gemlik Liman (Gemport), striking an 11th-hour deal to strengthen its position in the country’s fast-growing ports industry.

-Yildirim’s Yilport unit has agreed to buy the 54 percent stake, Gemport said in a statement, giving no financial details.
+Gemport said on Tuesday Yilport, a unit of Yildirim Holding, had signed an agreement to buy a 54 percent stake in Gemport from Isbank.
+It gave no financial details.

-“In the next two and a half months we are going to finalize the acquisition of Gemport,” Yildirim Holdings’ chief financial officer Evren Ozturk told Reuters.

-Analysts at Oyak Securities estimated the Gemport stake was worth $350 million-$400 million.

-Sources familiar with the matter said Yildirim had out-bid Turkish army pension fund Oyak in a close contest.

-“The decision was not made until the last minute after eleventh-hour negotiations,” one of the sources said.
+“The decision was not made until the last minute after eleventh-hour negotiations,” a source close to the matter told Reuters.

+A source close to the situation had previously said that Turkish army pension fund Oyak had agreed to buy Gemport.

+“We estimate a roughly $350-400 million transaction value,” Oyak Securities, a unit of the pension fund, said in a research note after Isbank announced late on Monday it was selling the stake.

 Gemport is located near Istanbul, south-east of the Marmara Sea, and has an annual container storage capacity of 600,000 20-foot equivalent units (TEU), according to its website.
 TEU is a standard unit for the cargo capacity of container ships and container terminals.